GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/gnirsls_wavecal_guide.rst

 From the Arc Lamp
 -----------------
 Producing a wavelength solution from the arc observations is fairly straightforward.
-Just call reduce on the raw arcs and provide a processed flat.
+Just call reduce on the raw arcs.

 The use of the interactive mode is recommended to verify the solution and ensure that the lines offer a good coverage the entire spectral range.

 ::

-  reduce @arcs.lis -p interactive=True flatCorrect:flat=N20180201S0060_flat.fits
+  reduce @arcs.lis -p interactive=True

 From the Emission Lines
 -----------------------